The global and independent platform for the SAP community.

 Digital meets real

-What looks like a contradiction, and probably was until a few years ago, is turning into a cooperation in the course of the digital transformation.
-In addition to the tried-and-tested blueprints, more and more data from the machines and systems will contribute to value creation in the future.
+Here the lessons learned from the still young online business models, there the experience gained from decades of business activity.
+Here the focus on short-term changes, there the long-term value of intellectual property acquired over many decades.
+What looks like a contradiction, and probably was until a few years ago, is becoming a cooperation in the course of the digital transformation.
+In addition to tried-and-tested construction plans, more and more data from machines and systems will contribute to value creation in the future.

 Analyses that indicate changes in consumer tastes allow textile companies to adapt to new trends more quickly and with greater precision in terms of target groups, and even to steer them.
 Automotive manufacturers can once again become innovation drivers with their proven process and production knowledge if they take full advantage of the opportunities offered by digitization.